 Best kind of soya for the kabab

-Also you can add any other vegetables also to this kabab.
-I have added green peas to get that nice green tint in my kabab.
-You can add crumbled paneer, grated carrots, cabbage etc.
+You can also add any other vegetables to this kabab.
+I have added green peas to give it a nice green tint.
+You can also add crumbled paneer, grated carrots, cabbage, etc. Read my similar veg seekh kabab and paneer corn seekh kabab recipes on the blog.

 How to make soya kabab?